 What are Intervention Orders?

 Intervention orders are becoming increasingly frequent in family law matters.
-An intervention order, previously and commonly known as a restraining order, is an order that prevents a person from behaving in a particular way towards another person or persons.
+An intervention order, commonly referred to as a restraining order, is an order that prevents a person from behaving in a particular way towards another person or persons.
 The interaction between family law orders and intervention orders is often complex.
-Although a family law order will usually prevail over intervention orders in the event of an inconsistency, it is important for a school to understand their obligations in these circumstances, especially in instances of family violence.
-In circumstances where the school is concerned for the safety of the child, or there is an emergency situation, the safety of the child comes first.
+Although a family law order will usually prevail over intervention orders in the event of an inconsistency, in circumstances where the school is concerned for the safety of the child, or there is an emergency situation, the safety of the child comes first.

 What are Subpoenas?

-A subpoena is a document issued by the court that requires either documents to be produced or for attendance of a staff member at a hearing to give evidence.
-It is common for parents who are before the court to request access to confidential documents to give evidence of the status of the child’s wellbeing.
+A subpoena is a document issued by the court that requires documents to be produced or for attendance of a person at a hearing to give evidence.
+It is common for parents who are before the court to request access to confidential school documents to give evidence of the status of the child’s wellbeing.
 If the school responds to the subpoena it is important to seek independent legal advice in order to safeguard against any breaches of privacy for staff or students.
-There are circumstances where schools may object to a subpoena, for example, if a subpoena will have an adverse impact on the child or is too broad.
-However, if no objection to the subpoena is raised the school must comply in full or there is a risk of being in contempt of court.
+There are circumstances where schools may object to a subpoena, such as if a subpoena will have an adverse impact on the child or is too broad.
+However, if no objection to the subpoena is raised the school must comply in full or risk being in contempt of court.

 Common Situations Where Issues Arise: